Testing Mozilla.org

 Reviewing and updating brands.ftl

-This new file captures all the brand and product names that appear in all the pages on mozilla.org as of now.
+This file captures all the brand and product names that appear in all the pages on mozilla.org.
 As a general rule, brands and product names remain unchanged.
 The exceptions are:

 If your community decides to translate any of these products or feature names, translate it once and translate it in this file.
 Be sure to have a consensus among active contributors what the translation should be before updating this file.
 This practice will ensure term use consistency across all pages.